xcalcs

 This form uses the classical theory of beams in simple bending as represented by the equation M=-EJy'', where J is taken as J(x)=JA(1+Kx)n where n may typically take one of the values 1,2,3,4.

-Also the resistance modulus Z is taken as Z(x)=ZA(1+kx)m, where m is often, but not always, equal to n-1.
+Also the section modulus Z is taken as Z(x)=ZA(1+kx)m, where m is often, but not always, equal to n-1.

 The following examples illustrate different values of n and m.